ASFHyP3/hyp3/docs/deployments/ASF-deployment.md

     --parameter-overrides TemplateBucketName=<template-bucket>
 ```

+***Note:** This stack should only be deployed once per AWS account.
+This stack also
-***Note:** This stack assumes you are only deploy into a single AWS Region!
-If you
+assumes you are only deploying into a single AWS Region If you are deploying into
-are deploying into multiple regions, you'll need to adjust the IAM permissions that
+multiple regions in the same AWS account, you'll need to adjust the IAM permissions
-are limited to a single region.*
+that are limited to a single region.*

-## 3. Deploy HyP3 to ASF
+## 3. Deploy HyP3 to AWS

 Once the `github-actions` IAM user has been created, you can create a set of AWS
 Access Keys for that user, which can be used to deploy HyP3 via CI/CD tooling.